mehulagg/gitlab/doc/ci/examples/authenticating-with-hashicorp-vault/index.md

     - export PASSWORD="$(vault kv get -field=password secret/myproject/production/db)"
 ```

+NOTE:
+If you're following along with a HashiCorp Cloud Platform provided Vault instance,
+you will also need to export the `VAULT_NAMESPACE` variable.
+The default namespace is `admin`.

 ![read_secrets staging](img/vault-read-secrets-staging.png)

 The following job is able to authenticate using the `myproject-production` role and read secrets under `/secret/myproject/production/`: